Historical gate Long Ya Men

 2000 - Present

-The Speak Good English Movement was launched on 29 April 2000, in a bid to combat Singlish.
-Singapore has evolved to be a globalised city, with multiple languages and ethnicities on the island.
-As seen by the warning sign at a construction site on the left, Korean and Bengali is included in addition to the 4 official languages.
+The Speak Good English Movement launched on 29 April 2000 aimed to combat Singlish.
+Singapore has evolved into a globalised city with multiple languages and ethnicities.
+As seen by the warning sign at a construction site, Korean and Bengali are included alongside the four official languages.

 Status of Languages in Singapore